Time1ess/torchtools/README.md

 ## Contribute

-If there are any bugs or feature requests please [submit an issue](https://github.com/Time1ess/torchtools/issues/new), I'll do as I can.
+If there are any bugs or feature requests please [submit an issue](https://github.com/Time1ess/torchtools/issues/new), I'll see I can do.

 Any new features or bug fixes please submit a PR in [Pull requests](https://github.com/Time1ess/torchtools/pulls).